micro/services/app/README.md

 Deploy apps and services quickly and easily from a source url.

 Run 10 apps for free.
-Pay to reserve more resources beyond it.
+Pay to reserve more instances beyond it.